 On March 14, 2008, the State Department of Mental Health released the guidelines for the MHSA Capital Facilities and Technology Component.
-Capital Facilities allows counties to acquire, develop or renovate buildings to house and support MHSA programs.
-Technology supports counties in transforming and modernizing clinical and administrative information systems as well as increasing consumer and family member's access to health information within a variety of public and private settings.
+Technology supports counties in transforming and modernizing clinical and administrative information systems as well as increasing consumer and family members' access to health information within a variety of public and private settings.